Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/SpatialOperations/README.md

 # Spatial operations

 This sample demonstrates how to perform spatial operations on geometries using the GeometryEngine.
 Spatial operations allow you to perform spatial analysis between two geometries.
-For example, you can union (combine) two geomeries together or find the areas of two geometries that intersect.
+For example, you can union (combine) two geometries together or find the areas of two geometries that intersect.
 For example, if you had a polygon representing rivers and another polygon representing counties, you could find the rivers that intersect a given county.

 ![](screenshot.png)